 Open source firms form a cloud partnership

 Confirming the widely held superstition that it's important to keep track of what all your "IT 2.0" cloud computing resources are doing, for-profit open source firms Eucalyptus and GroundWork have joined forces.
+The announcement is a technical partnership: Eucalyptus will help GroundWork with its enterprise monitoring software, and vice versa.

 Going forward, EucaGroundlyptusWork technologies are likely to be a big part of Ubuntu's Enterprise Cloud operating system distribution.
 There's also a new product line on the way: GroundWork has opened a beta for GroundWork Monitor Enterprise Cloud, which is built around Eucalyptus' VMware-friendly, for-pay Enterprise Edition.